Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

    Hello World is a simple application.
 It does not contain much to debug, but you can try the following to explore the Vitis debugger:

-   -  Review the tabs on the upper right corner: Variables, Breakpoints, Expressions, and the rest.
+   -  Review the Debug Features on the Left Hand side of the IDE: Variables, Breakpoints, Expressions, and the rest.
+   -  If these are not visible, you can add these via **View → Select Feature**
    -  Review the call stack on the left.
    -  The next line to execute has a green background.
-   -  Step over by clicking the icon on the toolbar or pressing **F6** on the keyboard.
-The printed string will be shown on the Console panel.
+   -  Debug through the code using the debug toolbar, such as **Continue**, **Step Into**, **Step Out**.

    .. figure:: ./media/vitis_debugger_hello_linux_zynq.png
       :alt: Debug window